Will AI Take My Job? A Practical 2025 Guide

 Not there yet?
 That’s what augmentation is for.

-Pick Your Track: Augment • Reframe • Reinvent
+Choose Your Path: Augment • Reframe • Reinvent

-- Augment (same seat, more leverage): Learn a few AI tools, automate the repetitive, measure impact.
+- Augment (same seat, more leverage): Learn a few AI tools, automate repetitive work, and measure impact.

-- Reframe (adjacent seat): Shift toward parts of your work with higher ambiguity/ownership—e.g., support → CX research.
+- Reframe (adjacent seat): Shift toward higher-ambiguity, higher-ownership work—for example, support → CX research.

-- Reinvent (new seat): Move into a role that better matches your energy—guided by reflection, not panic.
+- Reinvent (new seat): Move into a role that fits your energy—guided by reflection, not panic.

 Explore options: Best Careers to Watch in 2025